-There are lifestyle choices you can make—both physically and with your diet—that can help prevent osteoporosis.
+There are lifestyle choices you can make—both physically and with your diet—that can help try and prevent osteoporosis.
 The following are merely suggestions and not guarantees to help avoid bone degradation in your body:

 Diabetes is one of the biggest health concerns among seniors.
 About 30 million Americans have some form of diabetes, and another 80 million have prediabetes, a condition that recognizes you’re nearing developing full-on diabetes.
 By the year 2050, it’s predicted that about one-in-three Americans will have diabetes.

 Of the population that suffers from the condition, about 25 percent (around 12 million) are seniors, despite only being about 13 percent of the overall population.
 Diabetes diagnoses are split about evenly between men and women.

 Diabetes is a condition that affects the body’s ability to process sugar and convert it to energy.
 If your body can’t process sugar, it causes high blood glucose levels, which can lead to a slew of health concerns like obesity, cardiovascular disease, kidney damage, and nerve damage.